juju/docs/src/en/help-azure.md

 ## Credentials

-Using Juju's interactive authentication, importing Azure credentials into Juju is now a simple process.
+Using Juju's interactive authentication, importing Azure credentials into Juju is a simple process.
 The only information you'll need is your Azure subscription id, which can be found by signing in to Azure and going to the '[SubscriptionBlade][subscriptionblade]' page.